 1. Input "IP address" in the browser address bar.
-The login interface is displayed, as shown in Figure 8.
+The login interface is displayed, as shown in

+Figure 8.
 Input the default user name "admin", password "123", and the Verification.
+Click you can click or to switch to the English or Chinese interface.
+The English login interface is displayed by default.

-Click <Login>.
+<Login>.
 You can also input other created users and password.